 If I have already had COVID-19 and recovered, do I still need to get a COVID-19 vaccine?

 COVID-19 vaccination will be offered to you regardless of whether you already had COVID-19 infection.
 Anyone currently infected with COVID-19 should wait to get vaccinated until after their illness has resolved and after they have met the criteria to discontinue isolation.
 The COVID vaccine is shown to provide better long-term coverage that actually having the virus itself.

 How many shots of COVID-19 vaccine are needed?

-The two authorized and recommended vaccines to prevent COVID-19 in the United States both need two shots to be effective.
+Two of the three authorized and recommended vaccines to prevent COVID-19 in the United States need two shots to be effective.
 Depending on the manufacturer the time between vaccinations could be 21-28 days.
 The other authorized vaccine requires only one shot.

 Do I need to continue to wear a mask and avoid close contact with others after I have received two doses of the vaccine?

 Yes.
 While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all the tools available to us to help stop this pandemic, like covering your mouth and nose with a mask, washing hands often, and staying at least six feet away from others